250 XC-F 2020

 BATTERY & WIRING HARNESS

 A strong new lithium ion battery breathes life into the engine and contributes to low vehicle weight.
-The lightweight battery and wiring harness are centralized in a compartment above the air filter box, allowing the mechanic to remove the subframe without moving the electronics.
+The lightweight battery and wiring harness are centralised in a compartment above the air filter box, allowing the mechanic to remove the subframe without moving the electronics.
 A happy mechanic is a good mechanic.

 The new engine is fitted with an all-new and weight reduced, six-speed semi-close ratio gearbox.
 One of the new and special features on the bike is an advanced "NO-DIRT" gear lever design, which prevents dirt from blocking the joint of the lever and guarantees a safe activation of the transmission.